Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 well as users systems that analyze the content or behavior of a Web site as it is visited.

 The disadvantage of _Blacklisting_ approach is that we have to do the tedious task of searching the list for presence of the entry.
-And the list can be very large considering the amount of web pages of the Internet.
+And the list can be very large considering the amount of web sites on the Internet.
 Also the list cannot be kept upto date because of the evergrowing growth of web link each and every hour.

 In the given System we are using **Machine-Learning** techniques to classify a URL as either **Safe** or **Unsafe** in _Real Time_ without even the need to download the webpage.